Abarim Publications' online Biblical Hebrew Dictionary

 The root עון ('wn) isn't used as verb in the Bible, but scholars identify several Arabic verbs which may be cognate to this Hebrew one.
 BDB Theological Dictionary suggests relations to an Arabic verb meaning to support or help, while HAW Theological Wordbook of the Old Testament sees connections to an Arabic verb that means to cover or conceal, which links it firmly to the previous root(s).
 Note that this hypothetical root is spelled the same as the noun עון ('awon), meaning iniquity or guilt.
 In the Hebrew of the Bible the following derivations occur:

 - The masculine noun מעון (ma'on), meaning refuge or habitation.
-This noun is used to describe the lair of jackals in desolated cities (Jeremiah 9:20), but mostly the habitation of YHWH, which is either the heavens (Deuteronomy 26:15, Zechariah 2:17) or the temple (Psalm 26:8, 2 Chronicles 36:15).
-This word is even used to describe YHWH Himself as a "place" of refuge or habitation to His people (Psalm 71:3, Psalm 90:1).
+This noun is used to describe the lair of jackals in desolated cities (Jeremiah 9:20), but mostly the habitation of YHWH, which is either the heavens (Deuteronomy 26:15, Zechariah 2:13) or the temple (Psalm 26:8, 2 Chronicles 36:15).
+This word is even used to describe YHWH himself as a "place" of refuge or habitation to his people (Psalm 71:3, 90:1).

 - The feminine equivalent מענה (me'ona), which is mostly used to describe the den or lair of wild animals (Job 38:40, Amos 3:4), but at least once it's used to depict God as refuge to his people (Deuteronomy 33:27).
 Note that this word is spelled the same as מענה (ma'ana), meaning a field, from the verb ענה ('ana II), meaning to be busy or occupied, and מענה (ma'aneh), meaning an answer, from the verb ענה ('ana I) means to answer or respond.